 A study recently shared with Ignyte posed a question that has been and is currently on many minds.

-How are organizations that have to adhere to CMMC level 2 handling personal devices?
+How are organizations that have to adhere to CMMC Level 2 Mobile Device Policy?
 In other words, how do various device policies such as bring your own device (BYOD), choose your own device (CYOD), company owned personally enabled (COPE), and company owned business only (COBO) work with CMMC requirements.

 We saw responses that range from the concerning (e.g., “it’s just email”) to the complicated (e.g., “fully managed devices with VPN and MFA requirements”).